charanpaldeol/palchat/README.md

-# My View of the World
+# My Updated View of the World

 A personal blog exploring technology, privacy, and finance from an independent perspective.